scipy-conference/scipy_proceedings/papers/serge_rey/serge_rey.rst

 pre-harmonized boundaries from a commercial source such as the Neighborhood Change Database (NCDB) :cite:`tatian`, or the freely available Longitudinal Tract Database (LTDB) :cite:`logan_2014`.
-The developers of creators of these products have published studies verifying the accuracy of their respective data, but those claims have gone untested because researchers are unable to fully replicate the underlying methodology.
+The developers of these products have published studies verifying the accuracy of their respective data, but those claims have gone untested because researchers are unable to fully replicate the underlying methodology.